ayyucecay/notebook/git.md

 git stash               takes your modified tracked files, stages changes, and saves them on a stack of unfinished changes that you can reapply at any time.

+git rm string_operations       remove this file from the repository